|Nutrition Facts (per serving)|

-Preheat oven to 375 degrees.
-Remove giblets and set aside for gravy or stock if you wish.
+Preheat oven to 375 F. Remove giblets and set aside for gravy or stock if you wish.
 Rinse chicken with cold water and pat dry.

 Place chicken breast-side up on a rack in a roasting pan.
-Cut lemon in half.
+Cut the lemon in half.
 Place one-half inside the cavity of the chicken.
-Tie the legs together with twine if you like (I usually don't bother).
+Tie the legs together with twine if you like (we usually don't bother).

 Squeeze the juice from the remaining half lemon into a small bowl.
 Add herbs and olive oil and stir together.
 Brush the bird with lemon and herb mixture, then place chicken uncovered in the preheated oven.

-Roast for approximately 90 minutes, depending on weight of the bird, basting occasionally.
+Roast for approximately 90 minutes, depending on the weight of the bird, basting occasionally.
 Allow 20 minutes per pound plus an extra 20 minutes on top.
-When an instant-read thermometer reads 180 degrees when inserted into the thickest part of the thigh, the chicken is done.
+When an instant-read thermometer reads 180 F when inserted into the thickest part of the thigh, the chicken is done.
 Juices should run clear, not pink.

 Remove chicken from oven and tent with foil.
-Allow bird to rest for 10-15 minutes before carving, to allow juices to settle.
+Allow the bird to rest for 10 to 15 minutes before carving, to allow juices to settle.